SmalltalkJava/PlutoIPTV/README.md

 ## Usage

-Install npm also known as node  from https://nodejs.org/en/ Once that is installed, then download package.json and index.js to C:\IPTV
+1. Install npm also known as node  from https://nodejs.org/en/

+2. Once that is installed, then download package.json and index.js to C:\IPTV
-open a command prompt in IPTV and type:   ```npx pluto-iptv``` It will spin for a few seconds and then work its magic.
+3. Open a command prompt in IPTV and type:   ```npx pluto-iptv``` It will spin for a few seconds and then work its magic.

 This will create an `plutotv.xml` file and a `plutotv.m3u` file

 ## Setup as windows Service

 This assumes you are using the same directory as above:  C:\IPTV
 1. Download and install GiT for Windows from: https://gitforwindows.org/